caffeine01/Homework/Physics/Particles and Radiation/Atomic Structure.md

-# Atomic Structure

 ### Inside the atom
 - An atom is made up of particles.
 Namely protons, neutrons and electrons.
 - At the centre of every atom there is a nucleus composed of protons and neutrons (protons and neutrons are known as nucleons)
 - Electrons orbit the nucleus

-The the particles that make up an atom have different charges and masses (C being colulombs):
+The the particles that make up an atom have different charges and masses (C being coulombs):

 | Particle | Charge (C)           | Mass (kg)            |
 | -------- | -------------------- | -------------------- |